azzy9/plugin.video.prodvd/README.md

 The ProDVD player is a Kodi plugin that is created for the ProDVD server on the Samsung SE-208BW.
 As the Network DVD drive is obsolete there is no real up to date method to play Movies over the network.
 This attempts to solve this.

-So it is solely for the Samsung SE-208BW.<br />
+So is this plugin solely for the Samsung SE-208BW?<br />
 It may work with other devices that run an instance of the ProDVD server, but a few modifications may be needed.

 What is ProDVD?<br />